-So, how do we protect our furniture and household items from those claws?
+How do I protect my furniture and household items from the cat’s claws?

-The answer is simple – we help our cats maintain them with scratching posts, climbing shelves and climbing areas, and regular grooming.
+The answer is simple – we help our cats maintain their claws with scratching posts, climbing shelves and climbing areas, and regular grooming.

 Grooming is important to help our cats live in domestic bliss.
 Nail clippers are the first step.
 If your pets have dark nails, it can be difficult to clip their nails as it’s hard to see (and avoid cutting) the “quick,” the vein that supplies your pet’s nail with blood.
 These days, there are lots of tools to help you avoid doing this and to clip your cat’s nails easily and safely.